Barking & Dagenham Greening Network

 2. Attend a co-design workshop

 This workshop will involve co-designing the project’s website.
 The website will include a map where individuals living or working in Barking and Dagenham can ‘pin’ their experiences, perceptions, and questions about air pollution.
-You can sign up to this workshop here.
+You can sign up to this workshop here(External link).

 3. Stay in touch